LibreWeb/LibreWeb-Browser/README.md

 ---

-The sections below are mainly relevant for software developers, who want to contribute or help LibreWeb Browser.
+The sections below are mainly relevant for software developers, who want to contribute or help the LibreWeb Browser project.

 ---